Roxbury's Anti-Idling Initiative

 - To turn off engines while waiting to load and unload students

-- To use newest buses for the longest routes
+- To use the newest buses for the longest routes

 - To maintain buses to eliminate any visible exhaust